tsinglinrain/Alipay_to_Notion/README.md

 ### 3.3 Renovation

-Copy the CSV file of Alipay bills into this folder and rename this CSV file to `WeChat_raw.csv`.
+Copy the CSV file of Alipay bills into this folder and rename this CSV file to `Alipay_raw.csv`.

 explain the reason:

 1. The position of the code in the code is the relative path.
 The Alipay bill file must be under the same folder as the above file.

-2. The specified file name in the code is `wechat_raw.csv`, which must be renamed Alipay bill files
+2. The specified file name in the code is `Alipay_raw.csv`, which must be renamed Alipay bill files

 ### 3.4 Running program